 Summer 2019 seems set to be a hot one.

-So this year we want to be prepared, we’re all looking for any type of respite possible.
+After last year’s heatwave, this year we want to be prepared, so we’re all looking for any type of respite possible.

 Electric fans are on order, we have plans to shove our duvets into storage and the supermarket ice cream freezers are set to empty so fast that even the value Choc Ices are gone.